kennedyoliveira/pastebin4j/README.md

 - Delete pastes
 - List users pastes
 - Fetch user information
-- Create User Session Key (Actually you doens't need to do that, the library will handle it, but if you want you can create too)
+- Create User Session Key (Actually you doesn't need to do that, the library will handle it, but if you want you can create too)
 - Get pastes contents (Currently just **PUBLIC** or **UNLISTED** pastes, **PRIVATE** pastes are not supported)

 ## Table of Contents